Hive-Systems/pyfair/README.md

 1) [the Technical Standard published by the Open Group](http://pubs.opengroup.org/onlinepubs/9699919899/toc.pdf); and,
 2) [Measuring and Managing Information Risk](https://www.amazon.com/Measuring-Managing-Information-Risk-Approach-ebook/dp/B00N9YPW5C/ref=sr_1_1?keywords=Measuring+and+Managing+Information+Risk%3A+A+FAIR+Approach&qid=1559271904&s=gateway&sr=8-1).

+## Installation

+pyfair is available on [PyPI](https://pypi.org/project/pyfair/).
+To use pyfair with your Python installation, you can run:

+`pip install pyfair`

 ## Documentation

 Documentation can be found at the [Read the Docs site](https://pyfair.readthedocs.io/en/latest/).